-Many property or estate managers who hire security might not consider roving or moving patrols as an option.
-However they have definite advantages over static guarding.
+Many properties or estate managers who hire security might not consider roving or moving patrols as an option.
+However, they have definite advantages over static guarding.
 In fact, here are 7 solid reasons why you might want to consider opting for moving patrols.

 Less likelihood of fatigue